Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 While transport planning addresses road safety, rooftop safety remains a concern.
 Buildings in older Lahore areas weren’t designed for festival crowds.
 Structural failures, falls, and crowding injuries have occurred in past celebrations.

 The skepticism is justified.
-But what’s different is that responsibility is no longer ambiguous.
+But responsibility is no longer ambiguous.
 Success or failure will be measurable, and accountability mechanisms exist on paper.
 Whether they function in practice is what we’ll find out in February.

 What Happens Next?
 Timeline and Expectations